-Professor Brinkman performed her graduate work at the University of Minnesota, where she researched temporal and spatial variations in natural organic matter and how these variations impact water treatment.
+Professor Brinkman received her Ph.D. in Civil Engineering from the University of Minnesota, where she researched temporal and spatial variations in natural organic matter and how these variations impact water treatment.
 She also spent some time as a consulting engineer working on the implementation of ultrafiltration membranes for water utilities.
 Her current research interests include feed forward control systems, pilot scale treatment, engineered wetlands and organic matter dynamics.
-She enjoys teaching Introduction to Engineering Design, Statics, Dynamics, and Materials Science.
+She enjoys teaching Introduction to Engineering Design, Statics, Dynamics and Materials Science.

 Professor Pierce received his Ph.D. in mechanical engineering from Georgia Tech.
 He has teaching interests in machine design, strength of materials, computer-aided design, materials and manufacturing, dynamics and physics.
 He has research interests in precision engineering and metrology, computer-aided geometric tolerance analysis, design, and control of extremely high precision positioning systems.
 Pierce has worked with undergraduate engineering students on several bio-engineering projects.

 T.C.
 Scott is a Professor of Practice at Sweet Briar.
 He earned his B.S., M.S. and Ph.D. degrees in mechanical engineering from the University of Michigan.
 He also holds a certificate in automotive engineering from the Chrysler Institute of Engineering.
 Scott’s interests include teaching, laboratory development and student project supervision.
 He has many years of experience in the industry, consulted more than 30 companies, and guided the reorganization and improvement of the undergraduate laboratory courses at UVa.